mladen-stosic/asteroids/README.md

 ## Asteroids
-Simple asteroids game using oop concepts
+Asteroids python game written with pygame using oop concepts